Pash3nlee/HackTheBox/Medium/Bucket.md

 # Short retelling

+* Find a subdomain
+* Enamuration services
+* With aws cli recon DynamoDB
-* Find version of GitLab
+* Find buckets
-* Get reverse shell
+* Upload a php reverse shell
-* Get user.txt
+* Get the user.txt
-* Find way to privilege-escalation
-* Escape form container
+* Create the table with RCE in DynamoDB
-* Get root.txt
+* Get the root.txt

 # Enumeration